 MU Sport provides a safe and inclusive environment for all participants.
-Participants are free to participate in these competitions in a manner which best reflects their gender identity.
+Participants are free to participate in these competitions in a manner which best reflects their gender

+Maddy Goldsmith Sport Competitions Coordinator sport-competitions@unimelb.edu.au identity.
 The rules for this competition will be applied on the basis on gender identity.
 Any discrimination based on gender identity, or behaviour which could be classified as transphobic, will not be tolerated.

-5. GAME COMMENCEMENT
+GAME COMMENCEMENT